 Procuring Firm Growth: The Effects of Government Purchases on Firm Dynamics, with Frederico Finan and Dimitri Szerman.
 May 2015.
 [Available as NBER working paper 21219 and BREAD working paper 452].
 Under review for resubmission

-Learning to Select: Resource Windfalls and Political Accountability in Brazil, with Joana Monteiro.
+Resource Windfalls and Political Accountability: Evidence from Brazil's Offshore Oil Boom, with Joana Monteiro.
 First version October 2010.
-New version coming soon.

 Monopolizing Violence in Stateless Spaces: Evidence from the Pacification of Rio’s Favelas, with Joana Monteiro and Bruno Ottoni.
 July 2016.
 New version coming soon.